PhilipPanda/SecurOS/docs/FAQ.md

 ### Q7: I encountered an error during installation.
 What should I do?

 A7: If you face errors during installation, please double-check your installation media and ensure that it's not corrupted.
-You can also consult the SecurOS community for help and post the error message for assistance.

 ### Q8: How can I update SecurOS after the initial installation?